moonbitlang/core/deque/README.md

 ## Overview

-deque is a double-ended queue implemented as a round-robin queue, supporting O(1) head or tail insertion and querying, just like double-ended queues in other languages(C++ std::deque/Rust VecDeque), here deque also supports random access.
+Deque is a double-ended queue implemented as a round-robin queue, supporting O(1) head or tail insertion and querying, just like double-ended queues in other languages(C++ std::deque / Rust VecDeque), here deque also supports random access.

 ## Usage